jeju5/management/cs/aws/aws_developer.md

     * each item is made of key/value pairs
   * Attribute: similar to column in table
   * DynamoDB stores/retrieves data based on a primary key
-    * partition key: unique attribute -> each item has its unique partition key
+    * partition key: unique attribute -> each item has its unique partition key (note that partition key also is an attribute)
     * composite key: combination of partition key and sort key -> each item has its unique "partition key with sort key".
+(2attribute)
   * DynamoDB access control
     * authentication and access control is managed by AWS IAM
     * ex) how to make certain user can view only its data